 Family-Friendly Activities and Attractions

 Wondering about kid-friendly attractions?
-We’ve already mentioned several options that the kids will definitely enjoy, but we have other ideas up our sleeve.
+We’ve already mentioned several options that the kids will definitely enjoy, but here are a few more.
 From Detroit to Traverse City, you’ll find all kinds of museums, historic sites, amusement parks, and zoos that are sure to keep the family happy.

 Historical Sites and Museums

-Hoping to get your learning on while RV camping in Michigan?
+Hoping to learn a little something while RV camping in Michigan?
 We’ve got you covered!
 Michigan is home to some awesome learning opportunities, including historic sites and museums.

 For an excellent history lesson, spend a day exploring Keweenaw National Historical Park or River Raisin National Battlefield Park.